A mecca for skiing and outdoor enthusiasts

 Ski bus

-With a valid ski pass, you can ride with the ski bus in Åre for free.
+With a valid ski pass, you can ride the ski bus in Åre for free.

 Find the latest timetables for the ski bus in Åre here.